LiamD88/secure_plus/README.md

 # Issues/Bugs

-* The parallax 1 image doesnt resize correctly on ipads when being scaled down.
+* The parallax 1 image doesn't resize correctly on ipads when being scaled down.
-* The registration form sometimes will not register details correctly if you just press enter on keyboard as opposed to clicking the submit button.
+* The registration form sometimes will not register details correctly if you just press enter on the keyboard as opposed to just clicking the submit button.
 * On the home page, the two parallax images have an id of img1.
 I understand you can only have one id per element.
 In my extra.js file I added in img 1 + img 2 for this function to target both parallax imgas.
 However when I change the id in parallax2 to img 2 it doesnt work and when I remove the + img 2 from my extra.js file it only targets one image.
 This is the only way I could get it to work.
 * In the contact app in views.py file the contact function I had an issue with send_mail.
 I had to create a generic email to place in here for emails to be sent to as when I tried to import the original from my env.py file it wouldnt work.
 Even importing from settings etc this was the only way I could get this to work.